michalkr52/l-system-visualiser/README.md

 The visualiser allows for definition of an axiom and multiple rules.
 You can control how each character is processed for drawing, by choosing which action is triggered by which token.

 I'm keeping track of planned features and things worth keeping in mind on [my Trello board](https://trello.com/b/v6IxAPKg/l-system-visualiser).
-It's being occasionally updated regularly, when I come up with something I want to do later.
+It's being occasionally updated, when I come up with something I want to do later.
 I try to keep it tidy and free of any inconsistencies, but it's not my priority to have it perfectly organised.

 ## Usage